 If you're going to be using a machine for an extended duration, of course, you'll want it to be comfortable.
-Working out should never be more painful than the exertion you're putting your body through.
+Working out should never be more painful than the exertion you're putting your upper body through.
 Unfortunately, these kinds of things can be difficult to gauge in advance before purchasing the machine.
 I recommend taking a look at some reviews from buyers before committing.

 Think about what kind of dynamic you want for your row machine.
 Whether it’s Water, Air, Magnetic, or Hydraulic resistance, each has their pros and cons.

 Depending on what kind of rowing machine you’re using, you’ll want to make sure that the resistance isn’t too high.
 If it is, you’re going to have a difficult time getting a good workout.
 The damper is similar to the gears on a bicycle.
 Adjust it to a medium resistance level to increase your strokes per minute.